AdityaBhanwadiya/codegraph/README.md

 - If there are too many built-in function calls cluttering the graph, use the default settings which exclude them
 - Use the `--filter` option to show only specific types of relationships (e.g., `--filter contains calls` to show only file-function and function-function relationships)
 - If you encounter database connection issues, check your `.env` file and ensure your MongoDB server is running
-- For vector database operations, ensure you have a valid Pinecone API key
+- For vector database operations, ensure you have a valid Qdrant API key